platformsh/platformsh-docs/sites/platform/src/add-services/mysql/_index.md

 If MyISAM tables have been inadvertently created or imported in a Dedicated environment (if you see `ENGINE=MyISAM` in the response to `SHOW CREATE TABLE EXISTING_TABLE`), convert them to use the InnoDB storage engine as follows:
-<--->
-It's best to use the InnoDB storage engine wherever possible instead of MyISAM.
-If MyISAM tables have been inadvertently created or imported in your environments (if you see `ENGINE=MyISAM` in the response to `SHOW CREATE TABLE EXISTING_TABLE`), convert them to use the InnoDB storage engine as follows:
-{{% /version/specific %}}

 1. Rename the existing table.